bernhardAxonIvy/doc/source/engine-guide/deployment/terms.rst

 ---------------------

-The following table shows an example of how applications, process models and process model versions on an |ivy-engine| can be configured.
+The following table shows an example of how applications, process models and process model versions on an Axon Ivy Engine can be configured.

 .. table:: Configuration Example
    :widths: 15 15 15 55